chaimgingold/Tabla/docs/bugs.md

 ## Pinball
 - [ ] Audio sometimes blows up then drops out; culprit seems to be updateBallSynthesis().
 To reproduce, load "pinball 1.png" test image in Pinball and spawn multiple balls (with b key).
 - [ ] Ball reflection texture map sometimes doesn't show up (seems to not even render, so it's black in debug view, too.).
+Not sure what this is...
+A workaround is that if you change MipMap then FBOS get recreated an it resolves itself...
+So might be an internal cinder issue.
+Maybe dont pull textures, or recreate fbos...
 - [ ] Max multiball needed... (it can get stuck and keep spawning!)
 - Lattice background is hard coded to our setup--in pixel space.
 So rotation will be wrong in many setups, gradient effect locations, and ball reflection is wrong.
 To fix:
 	- [ ] Lattice should be in world space, oriented to up vector.